The Russia House (film): Soundtrack

+A soundtrack album has been released twice.
+The first edition was released as a film tie in on 11 December 1990 through MCA Records and features 17 tracks of score (including one piece of diegetic (source) music at a running time just over 61 minutes.
 An expanded CD album of just under 76 minutes was released in December 2017 by Quartet Records, which was remastered by Mike Matessino featuring a number of cues not on the original MCA album, one track of three unused cues and an alternate.
-The booklet included in the package featured an in depth look at the film and music, by British saxophonist/film music historian/author Dirk Wickenden, incorporating new comments from Mike Lang.
-Dirk Wickenden dedicated his liner notes to his saxophonist granddad, George Ernest Tallent (1906 - 1976).
-The limited edition CD sold out within hours of release but luckily for those who missed it first time around, a non-limited CD edition was issued again by Quartet Records, in August 2021.
+The booklet incorporated new comments from Mike Lang.
+The limited edition CD sold out within hours of release but a non-limited CD edition was issued again by Quartet Records, in August 2021.